bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/input-group.md

 You can attach addons using either props, named slots and/or sub-components.

-**Note** Bootstrap 5 dropped `.input-group-append` and `.input-group-prepend`.
+**Note** Bootstrap 5 dropped `.input-group-text` and `.input-group-text`.
 You can now just add buttons and `.input-group-text` as direct children of the input groups.
 The sub-components are added for compatibility reasons.

 ### Using `prepend` and `append` props